 "Oh.
 I'm – I'm sorry,"

 "Nah, don't be; he was an idiot.
-And besides, he left me all his money when he died; which is further proof of his lunacy."
-Sirius smirks genially, amused at the boys' stunned reaction.
+And besides, he left me all his money when he died.
+Which only further proves how ridiculous he was, really," Sirius smirks genially, amused by the boys' stunned reaction.

 "Right," is all he relays.

 "So – you got a name?"
 Sirius initiates, quirking an eyebrow, genuinely wondering if this guy has a name or not.
 It's not written on any of his books or pens.
-Sirius recalls Professor McGonagall providing a name, but he was damned if he could clearly remember anything she had said.
+Sirius does not recall Professor McGonagall providing a name.

 Sirius jerks at his response.
-"Like Romulus and Remus?!" he exclaims elatedly.
+"Like Romulus and Remus?!" he exclaims.

 The boy called Remus sighs dangerously and gives a stiff nod.
 "And you're Sirius; the brightest star in the sky."